Subject Co-ordinator: Mr N Watson & Mrs E Simmons

 Staff receive regular training through the National Online Safety programme and enhance their understanding of key aspects of the Computing curriculum.
 Parents are able to access a wealth of Online Safety materials to support their children at home.

-Our Computing Curriculum should ensure that children leave Coldean:
+Our Computing curriculum ensures that children leave Coldean:

 - Knowledgeable, confident and creative users of a range of digital technologies.